Begun in 2002, the Hall of Very Good seeks to honor outstanding players and coaches who are not in the Hall of Fame.

 Teams: Baltimore Colts (1955-60)

-Bio: After winning the Heisman Trophy in 1954 at the University of Wisconsin, Alan Ameche was the third pick in the 1955 draft.
-He ran 79 yards for a touchdown on his first NFL carry and went on to lead the league in rushing yards, touchdowns and rushing touchdowns.
+Bio: After winning the Heisman Trophy in 1954 at the University of Wisconsin, Alan Ameche was selected by the Baltimore Colts with the third overall pick in the 1955 draft.
+He had the ideal combination of speed and power for an NFL fullback and ran 79 yards for a touchdown on his first NFL carry.
+Ameche went on to lead the league in rushing yards, yards from scrimmage, touchdowns and rushing touchdowns as a rookie and was selected to the all-pro first team by all the major media outlets.
 He was fourth in rushing yards in 1956 and second in 1958, and was also a receiving threat who caught more passes than any NFL fullback in both 1955 and 1956.
-Ameche was a regular on the all-pro teams for five years including 1955 when he was selected to everybodys first team, and he was selected to the Pro Bowl in four consecutive seasons (1955-58).
-Ameche was a mainstay on a Colts team that rose from doormats to win NFL championships in 1958 and 1959.
-He scored one of the most famous touchdowns in football history, the championship-winning score in overtime against the Giants in the 1958 title game.
-With the Colts in first place in 1960 in pursuit of a third straight title, Ameche suffered a serious Achilles tendon injury.
-Baltimore fell out of contention with four consecutive losses to close the year and Ameche retired after just six seasons.
+As the Colts added Raymond Berry, Lenny Moore and John Unitas, Ameche became less central to their offense but remained a regular on the all-pro teams for four years after 1955 and was selected to the Pro Bowl in four consecutive seasons (1955-58).
+The Colts rose from doormats to contenders in 1957 when they were in contention in the Western Conference until the final day, and then won NFL championships in 1958 and 1959.
+Ameche scored one of the most famous touchdowns in football history, the championship-winning score in overtime against the Giants in the 1958 title game.
+Ameche played in 70 straight games from the start of his career until suffering what turned out to be a career-ending injury in 1960.
+The Colts were in first place that year in pursuit of a third straight title when he tore his Achilles tendon.
+Baltimore fell out of contention and Ameche retired after just six seasons.
+He was named to the NFL’s all-decade team of the 1950s.

 Teams: Chicago Bears (1955-64), Washington Redskins (1965), Miami Dolphins (1966)

-Bio: Selected 18th overall by the Chicago Bears in the 1954 NFL Draft, Rick Casares made an immediate impact in Chicago.
-Like Ameche, he scored on a long touchdown (81 yards) on his first career carry.
-He led the Bears in rushing each season from 1955 through 1960 and topped the NFL in rushing by a wide margin in 1956 when he amassed 1,126 yards good for 4.8 yards per carry.
-Casares also led the league that year with 14 touchdowns and 12 rushing touchdowns.
-His yardage total was just 20 yards shy of the NFL single-season rushing record and the Bears won the Western Conference.
-Casares spent ten years with the Bears and was the teams all-time rushing leader with 5,657 yards until Walter Payton.
+Bio: Selected 18th overall by the Chicago Bears in the 1954 NFL draft, Rick Casares made an immediate impact in Chicago in 1955 after finishing a stint in the military.
+He scored on an 81-yard touchdown run on his very first NFL carry and led the league in yards per rush with 5.4 as a rookie.
+Casares led the Bears in rushing yards each season from 1955 through 1960 and topped the NFL by a wide margin in 1956 when he amassed 1,126 yards good for 4.8 yards per carry.
+He also led the league that year with 14 touchdowns and 12 rushing touchdowns.
+His yardage total was just 20 yards shy of the NFL single-season rushing record and the Bears won the Western Conference, though they lost to the Giants in the NFL title game.
+Casares spent ten years with the Bears and was the team’s all-time leader with 5,657 rushing yards and 49 rushing touchdowns until Walter Payton.
+He was also a productive receiver whose receptions and yards were among the best among NFL fullbacks during his prime years, with highs of 32 catches and 290 yards in 1958.
 He made five consecutive Pro Bowl appearances, was a first team all-pro in 1956 and a second team all-pro several other times.
-The Bears were contenders for much of Casaress stay in Chicago and in 1963 he provided veteran leadership as the team won the NFL championship.
+The Bears were contenders for much of his stay in Chicago and in 1963 he provided veteran leadership as the team won the NFL championship.
 He went on to play one season each with the NFL's Washington Redskins and the AFL expansion Miami Dolphins.
+When the Bears marked their centennial in 2019 by naming the 100 best players in franchise history, Casares was 29th, ahead of a number of Hall of Famers.

 Positions: Linebacker/Middle Guard